Martin Hofherr Farm

 Martin Hofherr Farm is a historic home and farm located at Mount Pleasant Township, Delaware County, Indiana.
 The main house was built in 1905, and is a 2 1/2-story, Queen Anne style frame dwelling.
 It has a complex slate covered roof and two brick chimneys.
-Also on the property are the contributing round barn (1904) and English barn (1913).
+Also on the property is an English barn (1913) and formerly a large round barn (built 1904- collapsed 2000).

 It was added to the National Register of Historic Places in 1992.